Be encouraged – educated – empowered

-Agency Adoptions are handled through licensed agencies, like our, that are regulated by the State of California.
+Agency Adoptions are handled through licensed agencies, like ours, that are regulated by the State of California.
 We are legally allowed to accept a birthmother’s relinquishment and become the child’s guardian until the adoption is finalized.
-The child is immediately placed with a family, chosen by the birth mother, who has already completed a home study.
-In agency adoptions, a birth mother has approximately ten days until her relinquishment is final.
-Once the relinquishment is acknowledged by the State, it becomes final.
-In addition, reputable adoption agencies will offer lifelong (affordable or free) counseling or therapy for all members of the adoption triad.
+At CCAS-IOP, the child is immediately placed with a family, chosen by the birth mother, who already has a certified home study.
+In agency adoptions, a birth mother has approximately ten days until her relinquishment is final (acknowledged) by the State.
+In addition, reputable adoption agencies will offer lifelong (affordable or free) counseling or therapy to all members of the adoption triad at any stage in their lives.

 While adoptions can be arranged independently, only a licensed agency such as CCAS-IOP can provide all of the services required before, during, and after an adoption – for birth parents, adoptees, and adoptive parents.

 CCAS-IOP is dedicated to being there for you and your child with education and counseling that far surpasses any legal requirements.